NYULibraries/sdr-documentation/accessioning-workflow.md

  - [Spatial Data Repository (Private)]("https://archive.nyu.edu/handle/2451/33903") `dspace id: 652`
   -- By default, all items in this collection are visible only to logged in FDA users.
 The FDA is configured to use NYU Single Sign On (SSO), so in effect this means that all items in this collection are visible only to users with NYU login credentials

 You should determine which of the two collections you want to create records in.
-Typically, in the course of accessioning a single collection, you will interact only with one of the two.
+Typically, in the course of accessioning a single collection, you will interact only with one of the two at a time.

-**SdrFriend** can be used to mint, or pre-allocate, FDA records in the relevant collection.
-In particular, the `fda:mint` rake task allows you to pre-allocate an arbitrary amount of records and save a receipt to a text file
+**SdrFriend** can be used to mint FDA records in the relevant collection.
+In particular, the `fda:mint` rake task allows you to pre-allocate an arbitrary amount of records and save a receipt to a text file:

 ```bash
 cd ~/git/SdrFriend